-Precautionary Boil Water Notices (PBWN)
+Precautionary Boil Water Notice (PBWN)

-What are PBWNs and why do we issue them?
-Occasionally, drinking water distribution systems experience disruptions caused by main breaks, planned maintenance, or loss of pressure, which require the issuing of a PBWN.
-The PBWN does not mean that contamination is present, but is merely a precautionary measure until bacteriological sampling confirms that no contamination exists.
+What are Precautionary

+Boil Water Notices and

+Why Do We Issue Them?

+Occasionally, drinking

+water distribution systems

+experience disruptions

+caused by main breaks,

+planned maintenance, or loss

+of pressure, which requires the

+issuing of a Precautionary Boil

+Water Notice, (PBWN).

+The PBWN

+does not mean that

+contamination is

+present, but is merely a

+precautionary measure

+until bacteriological

+sampling confirms

+that no contamination

+exists.

 ECUA makes every effort possible to keep our customers informed as to the quality of our water.
 The status of all PBWN's can be obtained any time of day by calling the ECUA SCADA office at (850) 969-3343 or online at www.ecua.fl.gov.
-Customers may also opt-in to the ECUA Notification System by registering through a link located on the homepage of the ECUA website.
+Customers may also opt-in to the ECUA Notification System by going through the registration process through a link located on the homepage of the ECUA website.